brwarren/aa-software-architect-exercise/README.md

 - powerpoint
 - drawio
 - visio
-- jpg of a diagram you drew on paper
+- jpg of a diagram you drew
 - pdf
 - Word
 - HTML
+- markdown (md)

+Please be sure to include the required text and diagrams.